Rules, laws and commandments within Christianity.

 The details so far in this article, by and large, are accepted by the major Christian denominations.
 Essentially, the wrongdoings of those of us who accept Jesus as Lord and saviour, have been ‘paid for’ through his death.
 He died to save us from the cost of our own sins.

-Again, all denominations also expect that each of us Christians must make a real attempt to repent, or turn away, from our sinful ways.
+Again, all denominations also expect that each of us Christians must continually make a real attempt to repent, or turn away, from our sinful ways.
 We must try to change ourselves for the better, whenever we knowingly slide into wrongdoing.

 But, there is some disagreement throughout the greater Christian Church on the finer details of what we need to do.
 That is, to be completely freed from the cost of sin.
 And I mean in regard to both our ‘life after death’ and our present ‘day-to-day lives’.